K4PT41N/nandgame_solutions/Solutions/Computer/Arithmetics/arithmetics.md

 ## Increment
 Another easy level.
-You have to increment the input by 1.
-You can use the **Add** component, which takes two 16-bit inputs and a carry bit.
+We have to increment the input by 1.
+We can use the **Add** component, which takes two 16-bit inputs and a carry bit.
 Connect the **Add** component to the 16-bit input and the carry bit input to 1.
 How do we get 1 using logic gates?
 We use an **Invert** gate without attaching an input to it.
 This way, it always outputs 1.
-As a result, you add the 16-bit input and the result of the **Invert** gate, which is 1.
-Voilà, you managed to increment a number by one.
+As a result, we add the 16-bit input and the result of the **Invert** gate, which is 1.
+Voilà, we managed to increment a number by one.

 <img src="Increment.png" alt="Increment" width="928"/>